BrNi05/JDiscord/README.md

 # JDiscord

-JDiscord: A Java-based Discord webhook GUI tool for sending messages, files, and rich embeds.
+A Java-based GUI tool for sending Discord webhook messages, files, and rich embeds.

 ## How to use

 The following section introduces the JDiscord user interface and its usage patterns.

-JDiscord includes a menu bar and multiple titled panels that group related features:
+JDiscord includes a menu bar and multiple titled panels that group related features together:

 ### Menu bar